honeycombio/intro-to-o11y-dotnet/README.md

 #### See the results

 Run the app.
-Push "Go" to activate the sequence of numbers. (and then stop it!)
+Push "Go" to activate the sequence of numbers, the "Stop".
+Do that several times.

 Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.

-How many traces are there?

-How many spans are in the traces?

-Why are there so many??

-Which trace has the most, and why is it different?
+In Part 2 of the workshop, explore the data you find there.

-## 2. Customize a span: custom attributes
+## Customize a span: custom attributes

+This is for Part 3 of the workshop.

 Let's make it easier to see what the "index" query parameter is.